 Homemade Mayonnaise Recipe

-- Place egg yolks in food processor and blend for 1 minute
+- (For a simplified version of this method using an immersion blender, see the video above.)
+Place egg yolks in food processor and blend for 1 minute

 - Add apple cider vinegar and blend for 30 more seconds